lukas-hack/lukas-hack.github.io/README.md

 ### Welcome!

 I am a Post-Doctoral Researcher at <a href="https://ethz.ch/en.html" target="_blank">ETH Zürich</a> and at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>.
 I received a doctoral degree from the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a> in 2024.
+I am also a principal investigator at the <a href="https://dutchbusinesspanel.nl/" target="_blank">Dutch Business Panel</a>, a new survey initiative coordinated from Maastricht University School of Business and Economics.
 My main research fields are macroeconomics, monetary economics, economic history and public economics.

 ----